jonasw234/chocolatey-au/README.md

 This repository contains [chocolatey automatic packages](https://chocolatey.org/docs/automatic-packages).

+# Deprecation Warning

+Since I stopped using Windows, this repository is now in maintenance mode.
+I will not be adding new packages and might be slow/need your support to update failing packages.
+Thank you for your understanding.

 # Packages
 [Chocolatey](2025-01-07_chocolatey.md) packages for some more awesome software that didn’t have packages yet.